quantum-tinkerer/MeanFi/docs/source/hubbard_1d.md

 h_0 = {(0,): hopp + hopp.T.conj(), (1,): hopp, (-1,): hopp.T.conj()}
 ```

 We verify this tight-binding model by plotting the band structure and observing the two bands due to the Brillouin zone folding.
-In order to do this we transform the tight-binding model into a Hamiltonian on a k-point grid using the `tb_to_khamvector` and then diagonalize it.
+In order to do this we transform the tight-binding model into a Hamiltonian on a k-point grid using the `tb_to_kgrid` and then diagonalize it.

 ```{code-cell} ipython3
 # Set number of k-points